unstoppabledomains/docs/src/domain-registry-essentials/namehashing.md

 ## Inverse namehashing

+Fundamentally namehashing is built to be a one way operation, unless one is possessing a dictionary of all namehashes and corresponding domains.
+There are a few methods that can perform invert operation this way.

 ### JSON RPC

-Fundamentally namehashing is built to be a one way operation.
-However, crypto registry remembers all the domain names that were ever minted with their corresponding namehash: [source code](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L17).
+Crypto registry remembers all the domain names that were ever minted with their corresponding namehash: [source code](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L17).
 That makes it possible to obtain an original domain name from a namehash via ETH RPC call to [Registry\#tokenURI](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Registry.sol#L51).

 ### Public API
 There is a way to obtain domain information by namehash from APIs.
 In order to do this you need to call `https://unstoppabledomains.com/api/v1/{namehash}`